 This founding collection of 204 Vietnamese cultural and historic artefacts from 13 of the country’s 54 ethnic groups is an educational collection designed to inspire learning through the lens of Vietnam’s rich cultural heritage.
-Each artefact is linked by QR code to a detailed fact sheet and many objects have accompanying videos, created by our Grade 7 students (2020-21) through their Culture unit learning.

 Through the collection, curation and meaningful exhibition of the artefacts, the UNIS Cultural Collection is designed to support both curriculum learning and community education.

 The UNIS Cultural Collection is situated in the Ly Thai To Learning Centre (Building B8B).
 Students and UNIS community members can visit freely (according to campus access regulation with respect to Covid management.)

 Please browse our online collection, which is categorised into the following groups: